-Join Textile Artist Elisabeth Viguie-Culshaw and Edinburgh based Book Binder Cassandra Barron for a hands-on weekend exploring the creative potential of Indigo dye and bookbinding.
+Join Textile Artist Elisabeth Viguie-Culshaw for a hands-on weekend exploring the creative potential of Indigo dye and bookbinding.

-Our base for the two days will be the fabulous Woodlands workspace a creative Unit in a community garden in the West end of Glasgow. - easily accessible by car and public transport.
+Our base for the two days will be my fabulous Victorian Kitchen studio in Kelvinbridge Glasgow - easily accessible by car and public transport.